mapbox/probematch/README.md

 var probematch = require('probematch');

 var roads = /* FeatureCollection of road geometries */;
-var matcher = probematch(roads, {/* confi(roads, { /* configuration */});
+var matcher = probematch(roads, {/* configuration */});

 var results = matcher.matchTrace(line);
 ```

 `matchTrace` returns an array of `match` results.
-The order of results is equivalent to the order of the coordinates in the input trace.
+The order of results is the same as the order of the coordinates in the input trace.
 This means that the zeroeth element in the `matchTrace` result is an array of possible matches for the zeroeth coordinate, and so on.